serverlessworkflow/specification/specification.md

 The Serverless Workflow language is composed of:

-* [Function definitions](#Function-Definition): Reusable functions that can declare services that need to be invoked, or expressions to be evaluated.
+* [Function definitions](#Function-Definition) -  Reusable functions that can declare services that need to be invoked, or expressions to be evaluated.
-* [Event definitions](#Event-Definition): Reusable declarations of events that need to be `consumed` to start or continue workflow instances, trigger function/service execution, or be `produced` during workflow execution.
+* [Event definitions](#Event-Definition) - Reusable declarations of events that need to be `consumed` to start or continue workflow instances, trigger function/service execution, or be `produced` during workflow execution.
-* [Retry definitions](#Retry-Definition): Reusable retry definitions.
+* [Retry definitions](#Retry-Definition) - Reusable retry definitions.
 Can specify retry strategies for service invocations during workflow execution.
-* [State definitions](#State-Definition): Definition of states, the building blocks of workflow `control flow logic`.
+* [State definitions](#Workflow-States) - Definition of states, the building blocks of workflow `control flow logic`.
 States can reference the reusable function, event and retry definitions.

 ### Workflow Data